 -

-If the target container's IP address is not in the permission group rule, add it.
+If the target container's IP address is not in the permission group rules, add it.
 For more information, see Add a rule to a permission group.

 -

-First, confirm that the entered mount parameters meet the conditions.
-Next, observe the error code in the command result and proceed based on the error message.
+First, confirm that the mount parameters you entered are correct.
+Next, check the error code in the command output and follow the guidance in the error message.
 For more information, see Error messages.
-Finally, use the one-click mount feature to try the operation on a single ECS instance first.
-If it fails, examine the relevant error message to resolve the issue.
+Finally, use the one-click mount feature to attempt the operation on a single ECS instance.
+If it fails, use the error message to resolve the issue.

 |